 Between 9 and 12 months, you should be able to see the final results.
 The swelling will increase and decrease throughout the entire healing period as the revised structure is settling.
 You will be the only one noticing these changes, so be patient and you will gradually see your results emerge as time goes on.

 If you have had work on the tip of your nose, you may experience numbness in this area as well as the upper lip.
 This will resolve over the first 6 months with sensation returning gradually over this period.
 During the first 6 weeks, smiling and talking may feel different as healing progresses.

 Be sure to protect the skin on your nose and face with a good quality sunscreen and to be aware of heat and cold.
 You may not have much sensation in this area and the skin can become splotchy in color if exposed to the sun without sunscreen.
 Be careful to cover your nose if you live in, or visit a cold climate in winter.

 Recovering from rhinoplasty is not as difficult as it looks.
 Patients with swelling and bruising may appear to be in great discomfort to their intimate friends and family.
 The reality is that many patients do not require prescription pain medication but do very well taking Tylenol or some other nonprescription analgesic.
 The key to a successful rhinoplasty procedure is to have patience and to follow the instructions given to you by Dr. Brenner.

-You can be confident that you are receiving among the best rhinoplasty Beverly Hills has available.
 Dr. Brenner is a world-class rhinoplasty surgeon who has performed thousands of facial procedures on patients with varying degrees of complexity.
 Full recovery takes up to a year, but the result in self-esteem and confidence lasts a lifetime.